kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/03_Requirements/README.md

 Kubernetes is a really powerful software and it's also quite complex.
 That's why you need to some of the basics before you start learning Kubernetes:

-- Linux, Bash, Vim
+- **Linux** (e.g. CentOS or Ubuntu), Bash, Vim
-- Hands-on Docker experience, so that you understand the concept of containers and images
+- **Hands-on Docker experience** - that's so that you understand the concept of containers and images
-- basic networking knowledge, e.g. subnets, netmasks, also things like http is port 80.
+- **Basic networking knowledge** -  Such as IP addresses and port numbers, also you need to know about commands like netcat, curl, dig, nslookup..etc.

 This isn't a complete list.
 But it should give you some idea of the level you should be at before starting this course.

-## Software requirements
+## Software Requirements

 In this course I'll be using a Apple Macbook.
 So if you're a macbook user and you want to follow along then I recommend that you install the following on your macbook:

-- [vscode](https://code.visualstudio.com/) - Text editor for writing our code.
+- [VS Code](https://code.visualstudio.com/) - Text editor for writing our code.
-- [virtualbox](https://www.virtualbox.org/wiki/Downloads) - Used for building Virtual Machines on your local workstation
+- [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - Used for building Virtual Machines on your local workstation
-- [vagrant](https://www.vagrantup.com/downloads.html) - Used for spinning 1 or more virtual machines by runing a single command
+- [vagrant](https://www.vagrantup.com/downloads.html) - Used for spinning 1 or more virtual machines by running a single command
 - [docker](https://www.docker.com/get-started)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - The main tool for interacting with Kubernetes clusters
 - [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) - Used for building a Kubernetes cluster right on your local workstation